When was the last time you seen anime on National Television?

 - Sailor Moon.

 Cut those anime out of the picture, and what you’re left with isn’t even a slice of anything.
-Because that was it (Naruto and One Piece I suppose).
+Because that was it (One Piece I suppose).

 Fast forward to 2018, and anime is NOWHERE to be seen.
 TV companies would rather cut their arms off then air anime to a national audience.